Gamote/docs-2/docs/concepts/plug-in.md

 A plug-in is a code module that conforms to the interface of your [Plug-in System](/docs/concepts/plug-in-system).
 In Extism, a plug-in is ultimately a WebAssembly Module that can be created using one of our [PDKs](/docs/concepts/pdk) in the language of your choice.

 WebAssembly modules, `.wasm files`, are a binary representation of your code module.
 Like all programming languages, WebAssembly modules are composed of functions.
-Some of these functions functions are internal, some can be *exported* to your application so that you can invoke them.
+Some of these functions are internal, some can be *exported* to your application so that you can invoke them.

 ## Exports